gdpp/gdpp/README.md

 # Welcome to My GitHub Profile 🖖

 I’m Gustavo Pérez, a Mexican Software Engineer 🇲🇽.
-With over 8 years of experience in web technologies, I’m a passionate full-stack developer 👨‍💻 focused on the backend dedicated to building  solutions.
+With over 9 years of experience in web technologies, I’m a passionate full-stack developer 👨‍💻 focused to build solutions.

 I thrive on learning new technologies and applying them to real-world projects and study cases 🚀.
-My expertise includes frontend development with **React** and **Angular**, as well as backend development with **.NET** and **Node.js** ⚙️.
+My expertise includes frontend development with **React**, as well as backend development with **Python** and **Node.js** ⚙️.
 You’ll find a collection of my coding challenges and projects in this repository 🗃️, showcasing my journey and growth as a developer.

 ### What Drives Me
 - **Programming**: It’s not just my profession—it’s my passion ⚡.